 Mississippi Premises Owners Have a Duty of Care

 Duty of care is a phrase in the legal industry that basically means people have a responsibility to take reasonable care with certain things that could foresee-ably cause potential injury.

 For example, if a homeowner knows that the stairway is weak and on the verge of collapsing, but fails to warn you and you fall through the staircase, the homeowner could be said to have violated his duty of care.
 The homeowner could have reasonably assumed that someone might fall through a weak staircase and cautioned people against using it or made repairs to the staircase.
 His negligence caused you injury, so he might be liable for your injuries under premises liability laws.

 In short, if a premises owner knowingly failed to address a potential safety concern, and you’re injured as a result, the owner may be responsible for your injuries.
 This is where a premises liability case begins.

 Regardless of the severity of your personal injury accident, you have a right to seek legal help in order to protect your right to justice and compensation.
 Chhabra & Gibbs, P.A. will work tirelessly to hold those responsible for your injuries accountable for their actions.

 Several types of injuries fall under premises liability law.
 These injuries may include:

-Many other types of injuries may also fall under premises liability law.
+Many other types of injuries may also fall under premises liability law in Mississippi.
 If you’ve been injured on someone else’s property and aren’t sure whether you have a premises liability case, call Chhabra & Gibbs, P.A. today for your free consultation.